 Green is a colour that can easily overpower a painting.
-But landscape painters in particular need to use a lot of green.
+But landscape painters, in particular, need to use a lot of green.
 Many artists find that the solution is to ensure you use a wide variety of greens.
+The examples are done with oil colour but the method applies equally to other mediums.

 One common way to mix greens is to start with a base middle green and modify it with two other colours to achieve a spectrum of greens.
 The base middle green can be a tube of a single pigment green, a tube of a premixed-for-convenience green or your favourite mixture of two paints to make an average middle green.